jason4151/cloudformation/README.md

 ## Database
 ### RDS
 The `rds-aurora-mysql.yml` template creates a RDS Aurora MySQL Database cluster in Serverless mode.
 The `rds-mysql.yml` template creates a single RDS MySQL Database instance.
 Both templates utilize Secrets Manager for generating the database admin user password.

-## Developer Tools
-### CodePipeline & CodeDeploy
-The deployment and maintenance of application code is done through the use of CodeDeploy and the method for triggering the CodeDeploy job is done through the use of CodePipeline.
-For example, the GitHub repository for the demo web application [php-crud-rds](https://github.com/jason4151/php-crud-rds) uses two branches, master and test.
-The master branch corresponds to production code and deployments and the test branch corresponds to test code and deployments.
-Each of these branches is linked to their own EC2 instance, CodeDeploy job and CodePipeline configuration within AWS.
-The CodeDeploy and CodePipeline configuration is defined in the CloudFormation template `ec2-web-server.yml`.